pyvivid/K8S-References/04_02_Networking_In_Docker.md

      inet 172.17.0.3/16 brd 172.17.255.255 scope global eth0
         valid_lft forever preferred_lft forever
 ```
 The same procedure is replicated each time a container is created.
-Docker creates a namespace, creates a pair of interfaces, attaches one end to the container and another end to the bridge network.
++ Docker creates a namespace
++ creates a pair of interfaces
++ attaches one end to the container and another end to the bridge network.

 ![p1](https://github.com/pyvivid/K8S-References/assets/94853400/bd0cdd84-36e6-4369-aa61-eabdbc6b86fb)

 Review the image carefully, the interface pairs can be identified by their number.
 The Bridge end interface has 9, while the container end had 10.
 Odd and even form a pair.
-Now yet the containers are not accessible from the outside world.
+Now the containers can communicate with each other, yet the containers are not accessible from the outside world.
 To allow the containers to be accessible from the outside world, we use port mapping feature of the Docker.
 Lets say if you are running an nginx server, then you perform port mapping, like
 ``` # docker run -itd --name nginx -p 8080:80 nginx```
 Tbe above command will map the port 8080 of the host to the port 80 of the container.